Pete’s Story

 • Trouble walking.

-According to the Mayo Foundation for Medical Education and Research
+Source: Mayo Foundation for Medical Education and Research